gophergala/tlen/README.md

 App can crash here and there, and we are not so good plot writers.

-But we hope you will enjoy.
+But we hope you will enjoy it.